 It is true that the distance to that country is very great; but still, when everything is prepared for the voyage, it can be performed with ease and comfort by all men; after their arrival at port, and becoming acquainted with that country, every one will be satisfied, in their hearts they will rejoice the same as if they were dwelling in their own towns and villages.
 The customs and usages of the Chinese will not be interfered with, nor interrupted.

-If the workmen who go should desire to send letters to their fathers or mothers, brothers or relations, it can be done twice a month.
-Should they have any remittances in money to make, they can do so safely, either two or three times a year.
+or mothers, brothers or relations, it can be done twice a month.
+Should they have any remittances in money to make, they can do so safely either two or three times a year.